Finnish research helps develop rapid alcohol test

-“With the alcohol test, we want to provide consumers with an easy and convenient way for ensuring that they are fit to drive, and a possibility to act responsibly in traffic,” says CEO Petri Särkelä from Goodwiller.
+“With the alcohol test, we want to provide consumers with an easy and convenient way for ensuring that they are fit to drive, and a possibility to act responsibly in traffic,” says CEO Petri Särkelä from Goodwiller, in a release.

 The disposable test is based on the use of printed biochemical ingredients and fits easily into the wallet.

 “On the basis of a saliva sample, the innovation indicates when the blood alcohol content exceeds 0.2 per cent (promilles),” explains project manager Marika Kurkinen from VTT.
 “The test result is indicated as the darkening of the test strip’s ‘intelligent paper areas’.”